 Yoav Z. Chelouche has served on our board of directors since 2006.
 Mr. Chelouche has also served as one of our outside directors under the Israeli Companies Law since 2006.
 Mr. Chelouche has been Managing Partner of Aviv Venture Capital since August 2000.
 Prior to joining Aviv Venture Capital, Mr. Chelouche served as President and Chief Executive Officer of Scitex Corp., a world leader in digital imaging and printing systems, from December 1994 until July 2000.
 From August 1979 until December 1994, Mr. Chelouche held various managerial positions with Scitex, including VP Strategy and Business Development, VP Marketing and VP Finance for Europe.
 Mr. Chelouche is a member of the board of directors of a number of private companies.
-He is also co-Chairman of IATI-Israel Advanced Technology Industries, an Israeli nonprofit organization that researches, develops and advocates policies that promote Israel's high tech ecosystem through activities in training, tuition, business development, public relations and public policy advocacy.
+He is a director of Arava Bio-Tech Ltd. He is also an external director of the Tel Aviv Stock Exchange (TASE).
 Mr. Chelouche earned a B.A. in Economics and Statistics from Tel Aviv University, and an M.B.A. from INSEAD University in Fontainebleau, France.